Ruhollah Khomeini: Ethnic minorities

-In a 1979 speech Khomeini hinted that the new government's attitude towards ethnicity in Iran were to curb differences instead of accepting them.
+In a 1979 speech Khomeini hinted that the new government's attitude towards ethnicity in Iran was to curb differences instead of accept them.

 Khomeini has been quoted as saying: "Sometimes the word minorities is used to refer to people such as Kurds, Lurs, Turks, Persians, Baluchis, and such.
 These people should not be called minorities because this term assumes there is a difference between these brothers."

 In 1979, before Khommeini had consolidated power, a Kurdish delegation traveled to Qom to present the Kurds' demands to Khomeini.
 Their demands included language rights and the provision for a degree of political autonomy.
 Khomeini responded that such demands were unacceptable since it involved the division of the Iranian nation.
 The following months saw numerous clashes between Kurdish militia groups and the Revolutionary Guards.
 The referendum on the Islamic Republic was massively boycotted in Kurdistan, where it was thought 85 to 90% of voters abstained.
 Khomeini ordered additional attacks later on in the year, and by September most of Iranian Kurdistan was under direct martial law.